SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 The original is preserved in Venice's _Biblioteca Marciana_ (Italian Manuscripts, Class I, 72 (5074) folios iv.-2r).
 This translation from Latin was done by Shelagh Grier in 1986, but not widely published (a Hayloft Press pamphlet in a limited edition of 350).[↩](#fn1a)

-<a id="fn2">2</a>: And look: if you have to read a 2,000 year old, 3-volume poem, _in Latin_, to figure out how to get a girlfriend or boyfriend&hellip; _you're not doing it right!_
+<a id="fn2">2</a>: And look: if you have to read a 2,000 year old, 3-volume poem, _in Latin,_ to figure out how to get a girlfriend or boyfriend&hellip; _you're not doing it right!_

 I say this as a former young lonely nerd with low social skills and a penchant for Latin, who tried exactly this.
 Trust me; didn't work.

-To this day, I'm not sure how my old Latin tutors would have felt about the attempt, had I been caught.
+To this day, I'm not sure how my old Latin tutors would have felt about the attempt, had I had the bad grace or ill fortune to have been caught.
 (At least one of them likely would have laughed, and wished me good luck.
 He later became a minister, somewhat to my surprise.) [↩](#fn2a)